Healing from Complex PTSD

 Processing doesn't mean reliving trauma in painful detail.
 EMDR allows your brain to reprocess memories while maintaining enough distance to stay safe.

-Phase 3: Rebuilding and Integration As trauma symptoms decrease, we focus on:
+Phase 3: Rebuilding and Integration (Earned Secure Attachment) As trauma symptoms decrease, we focus on:

 - Reclaiming your identity beyond survival